cbunting99/Xelis-Mining-Pool/README.md

 # Xelis Mining Pool

 ## Overview
 Welcome to the **XelisHashV2 Mining Pool**, a commercial-grade mining pool with advanced features designed for the Xelis blockchain.
-This pool supports the XelisHashV2 algorithm and offers robust functionality for both miners and administrators, including FPPS payouts, dynamic difficulty adjustment, and real-time monitoring.
+This pool supports the XelisHashV2 algorithm and offers robust functionality for both miners and administrators, including various payout options, dynamic difficulty adjustment, and real-time monitoring.

 ---